 The second issue in this regard is the specific method to be employed in selecting panelists or arbitrators.
-Most EPAs/FTAs provide that for panels or arbitrations consisting of three (3) panelists or arbitrators, as the case may be, each of the parties may appoint one such panelist/arbitrator, and that for panels or arbitrations consisting of five (5) panelists or arbitrators, as the case may be, each of the parties may appoint two such panelists/arbitrators.
+Most EPAs/FTAs provide that for panels or arbitrations consisting of three (3) panelists or arbitrators, as the case may be, each of the parties may appoint one such panelist/arbitrator, and that for panels or arbitrations consisting of five (5) panelists or arbitrators, as the case may be, each of the parties or arbitrators, as the case may be, each of the parties or arbitrators, as the case may be, each of the panelists or arbitrators, as the case may be, each of the parties may appoint two such panelists/arbitrators.
 In each case, the method of selecting the remaining one panelist or arbitrator differs, depending on the terms of the relevant EPA/FTA, as follows:

-- (1) some EPAs/FTAs provide that the remaining panelist/arbitrator shall be selected by the mutual agreement of the panelists/arbitrators already appointed (for example, US Jordan FTA, Article 17, Paragraph 1(c)); - (2) some EPAs/FTAs provide that the remaining panelist/arbitrator shall be selected by the mutual agreement of the disputing parties (for example, NAFTA Article 2011, Paragraphs 1(b) and 2(b)), and that, if no agreement is reached on the remaining panelist/arbitrator, he/she shall be chosen by lot); and, - (3) some EPAs/FTAs provide that the remaining panelist/arbitrator shall be selected by the mutual agreement of the panelists already appointed, and if no agreement is reached, the selection of the remaining panelist/arbitrator shall be determined by a third party (for example, the President of the International Court of Justice, in Thailand New Zealand FTA, Article 17.5, Paragraphs 1 and 3; and the Secretary-General of the Permanent Court of Arbitration, Cotonou Agreement, Article 98, Paragraph 2(b)).
+- some EPAs/FTAs provide that the remaining panelist/arbitrator shall be selected by the mutual agreement of the panelists/arbitrators already appointed (for example, US - Jordan FTA, Article 17, Paragraph 1(c)); - (2) some EPAs/FTAs provide that the remaining panelist/arbitrator shall be selected by the mutual agreement of the disputing parties (for example, NAFTA Article 2011, Paragraphs 1(b) and 2(b)), and that, if no agreement is reached on the remaining panelist/arbitrator, he/she shall be chosen by lot); and, - (3) some EPAs/FTAs provide that the remaining panelist/arbitrator shall be selected by the mutual agreement of the panelists already appointed, and if no agreement is reached, the selection of the remaining panelist/arbitrator shall be determined by a third party (for example, the President of the International Court of Justice, in Thailand New Zealand FTA, Article 17.5, Paragraphs 1 and 3; and the Secretary-General of the Permanent Court of Arbitration, Cotonou Agreement, Article 98, Paragraph 2(b)).